10 Vegetables You Didn't Know You Could Spiralize

 Spiralizing can be a fun way to use everyday vegetables in new and exciting ways.
-In about 5 minutes, you can have the start of a perfect pasta dish, the crispiest homemade fries or the base for a vegetable-heavy salad.
+In about 5 minutes, you can have the start of a perfect pasta dish or the base for a vegetable-heavy salad.
 Make healthier homemade curly fries with potatoes or lower carb curly zucchini fries to serve up with your favorite protein, like steak or grilled sausage.
 Many of the vegetables that you can spiralize do not even need to be cooked before using.

 In terms of spiralizers, there are a few on the market ranging from a $15 hand-held machine to a $30 tabletop spiralizer, all the way up to an $80 stand-mixer attachment.
 The tabletop spiralizers often offer the most versatile size options for the price, with attachments for small and large noodles and a straight blade for ribbon cuts.
 Once you find your spiralizer, get to know what you can spiralize!